ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     used at RS's.
 This field is REQUIRED. {{resource-access-rights}}

 label (string)
 : A unique name chosen by the client instance to refer to the resulting access token.
-If this field
+The value of this
-    is included in the request, the AS MUST include the same label in the [token response](#response-token).
+    field is opaque to the AS.
+If this field is included in the request, the AS MUST include the same label in the [token response](#response-token).
     This field is REQUIRED if used as part of a [multiple access token request](#request-token-multiple), and is OPTIONAL otherwise.